dougeby/IntuneDocs/intune/skycure-mobile-threat-defense-connector.md

 ---

-# Skycure Mobile Threat Defense connector
+# Symantec Endpoint Protection Mobile connector

 You can control mobile device access to corporate resources using conditional access based on risk assessment conducted by Symantec Endpoint Protection Mobile (SEP Mobile), a mobile threat defense solution that integrates with Microsoft Intune.
 Risk is assessed based on telemetry collected from devices running SEP Mobile, including: